About the Author

-This two volume book set is offered in an 6" x 9", Dustjacket, with hardcover binding; with 2,051 soldier names and biographies.
-The contents include more than three dozen soldiers not identified in the 2017 “Independence or Annihilation,” publication, and 153 more soldiers than Scott's 1997 contribution to the H.E.
+This two volume book set is offered in an 6" x 9", softback or with a hardback Dustjacket binding; with 2,053 soldier names and biographies.
+The contents include more than three dozen soldiers not identified in the 2017 “Independence or Annihilation,” publication, and 155 more soldiers than Scott's 1997 contribution to the H.E.
 Howard series of Virginia regimental histories.
-This compilation also consists of 952 total pages between the two volumes, which contains additional biographies, storylines, statistics, and countless photos and illustrations.
+This compilation contains almost one-thousand total pages between the two volumes, which contains additional biographies, storylines, statistics, and countless photos and illustrations.
 This published work is the definitive resource for the 60th Virginia Regiment.

 “Independence or Annihilation” “The Gallant Sixtieth,” is now available and awaiting your purchase.